Sumit-it/SNS/README.md

 # SNS
-Project On how to use amazon SNS
+Project On based on how to send a message to user with the help of Amazon SNS(Simple Notification Service)